nmshd/documentation/_docs_explore/22-security.md

 Enmeshed itself handles very private and sensitive information.
 We are aware that security must be one of our topmost priorities.
 And by using Enmeshed, we think that the world would be a lot more secure.

+# Docker Compose File Security Considerations

+When using Docker Compose files, it is important to understand that the default configurations may not be secure for production use.
+As such, it is important to take appropriate security measures to ensure that your system is secure.

 # Backbone Security

 Though having a central architecture, Enmeshed cannot access the keys or payload of data within the backbone.
 Even if there would be a data breach, nobody could really do something with this metadata and encrypted payload.